TheOriginalYangster/rock-paper-scissors/README.md

 # The Good
 It's fun to play!
 The game works on a 'cadance' and has a realistic rock, paper, scissors feel to it.
-Can use it to settle disputes over Slack, Discord, etc.  Can't decide on where to go for lunch and your coworker is on a different floor?
+Can use it to settle disputes over Slack, Discord, etc.  You and a coworker can't decide on where to go for lunch and on different floors?
 No problem.
 Your friend wants to play Mordou and you want to play Counter-Strike?
-Settle it with your virtual hand.
+You can now settle it with your virtual hands.
 CSS wise, it looks good on 15' Macbooks.
 Lots of different states and slick looking loading and playing screens.